MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 1. On the **Add Dataverse** tab, select **Save**.

-1. You should now see the following environments; Contoso (default), Development, and Live.
+1. You should now see the following environments; Contoso (default), Development, and Production.

     ![Environments.](../images/L00/environments-all.png)

     > **Important**:
     > You will use the *Development* environment for all customizations in the labs.
-The *Live* environment will act as your test/production environment.
+The *Production* environment will act as your test/production environment.